cleopa/SmartMaas/README.md

 # SmartMaas
-Interface description for the SmartMaaS project
+Interface description for the SmartMaaS project.
+This repository lists interfaces to fiware enabled MaaS components.